 Felt Carrot Pattern

+Do your kids love felt play food?
 This time I’d like to show you how to make felt carrots to add to your felt play food collection.
 Boy it can be fun!
 You can combine these carrots with some other felt food, like sunny-side-up eggs, cheese, bread, bananas, broccoli and tons of other felt food.
 Wouldn’t this make a wonderful DIY present for a child?
 Check out my favorite 7 Felt Play Food Tutorials HERE.

 Now, let’s get back to felt carrots tutorial.

-How To Sew Felt Carrots – Tutorial
+Supplies To Sew Felt Carrots

 - orange and green felt